2023 Best Value Physical Sciences Schools in Connecticut

 Best Connecticut Schools for Affordable Quality in Physical Sciences

-Our analysis found University of Connecticut to be the best value school for physical sciences students who want to pursue a degree in Connecticut.
-UCONN is a fairly large public school located in the large suburb of Storrs.
+Our 2023 rankings named University of Connecticut the best value school in Connecticut for physical sciences students.
+UCONN is a fairly large public school located in the suburb of Storrs.

-In-state tuition fees for undergraduate students at UCONN are $18,524 per year.
+The average tuition and fees for an in-state undergraduate at UCONN are $18,524 a year.
 While working on their degree, physical sciences majors at UCONN accumulate an average of around $24,180 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $436.

 In-state tuition fees for undergraduate students at University of New Haven are $42,898 per year.
 After completing their degree, physical sciences graduates from University of New Haven carry an average student debtload of $27,000.

-Explore all the Best Value Physical Sciences Colleges in the New England Area or other specific states within that region.
+Explore all the Best Value Physical Sciences Schools in the New England Area or other specific states within that region.

 Physical Sciences Majors to Study